DimitriosGkegkas/web-app/README.md

 ## More Info
-You can browse throw the ppt presentation for an installation guide and the following video for a walk throw the site and the implementation.
+You can browse throw the ppt presentation for an installation guide and the following video for a walk throw the site and the implementation https://www.youtube.com/watch?v=pYHObmY_Ma8